-During 2021, the U.S. began experiencing increased wage and price inflation, as evidenced by increases in the Consumer Price Index ("CPI"), and inflation is expected to continue through 2022.
-Through July 2022, the Federal Reserve has approved four interest rate hikes that total a 2.25 percentage point increase, which are the first increases since December 2018.
+During 2021, the U.S. began experiencing increased wage and price inflation, as evidenced by increases in the Consumer Price Index ("CPI"), and the annual rate of inflation in the U.S. reached 8.2% in September 2022.
+Through October 2022, the Federal Reserve has approved five interest rate hikes that total a 3.00 percentage point increase, which are the first increases since December 2018.
 The Federal Reserve has indicated additional rate increases may be approved during the remainder of the year.
 The members of the Federal Reserve also expressed reduced expectations for economic growth this year and raised their outlook for inflation.
 The degree of inflation, and length of time it continues, will be impacted by any further steps the U.S. Federal Reserve Bank takes to combat inflationary pressures, such as by continuing to adjust interest rates.

-During the second quarter of 2022, our revenue growth was offset by supply chain constraints leading to higher than anticipated cost inflation.
+During the second and third quarters of 2022, our revenue growth was partially offset by higher than anticipated cost inflation.
 Our long-term, fee-based produced water handling contracts are generally subject to annual CPI based adjustments.
 However, many of our contractual CPI based adjustments are capped at a maximum annual increase and, therefore, our costs may increase more rapidly than the fees that we charge to customers pursuant to our contracts with them.
-If inflation in the CPI were to increase significantly higher than our contractually allowed fee increases, we could experience negative impacts to our operating margins.
+If inflation in the CPI were to remain significantly higher than our contractually allowed fee increases, we could experience negative impacts to our operating margins.

-Induced Seismicity
+Seismicity